 However, if you don’t have the time or the skills to install a vent, this can be a good option for RVers who aren’t worried about increasing their water and propane gas consumption or their laundry taking a long time to be cleaned and dried.

-15 Best Travel Trailer And RV Campers With A Washer And Dryer in 2021
+Best RVs With Washer And Dryer combo in 2020

 Now we’re getting down to the fun part!
 We’ve selected our absolute favorite design with a washer and dryer for the five major types of motorhomes.